 The nine student externs included:

 - Dani Castaño, Universidad Católica de Oriente

-During their time in the Twin Cities of Minneapolis and St. Paul, students had the opportunity to observe classes at both the University of Minnesota's College of Liberal Arts and the Law School.
+During their time in Minneapolis and St. Paul, students had the opportunity to observe classes at both the University of Minnesota's College of Liberal Arts and the Law School.
 They met with faculty and staff at the University of Minnesota and various other universities, took learning field trips, and worked with the human rights clinics at the University of Minnesota Law School.
 Each visiting student was required to carry out a 20 hour per week internship with a human rights organization based in Minnesota.
 Organizations that sponsored the student externs included: The Volunteer Lawyers Network, Immigrant Law Center, The Advocates for Human Rights, and The Prison Nursery Project.
 These internships helped shape the students' perspectives and professional capabilities.

 From Education to Advocacy

 Tying education to advocacy, the partnership was able to grow through its system of support and collaboration over the years into an effective and sophisticated human rights program with its own institutional identity as a champion of the practical promotion and protection of human rights at the local, national, and international level.
 In Antioquia, human rights clinics in the partner schools made great strides toward becoming spaces of experiential learning, where students were encouraged to work hand-in-hand with community groups to develop and implement strategic advocacy on pressing issues.
 This was visible in the work of clinical faculty and students with residents of "La Playita," a neighborhood deeply affected by flooding and other environmental risks; as well as with residents of "La Argentina" and "El Arrayan" in the community of Nariño, Colombia who, since their forced displacement in 2006, were still residing in informal emergency settlements without basic public services.